Mary Magdalene: Portrayal as a prostitute

 Elaborate medieval legends from Western Europe then emerged, which told exaggerated tales of Mary Magdalene's wealth and beauty, as well as of her alleged journey to southern Gaul (modern-day France).
-The identification of Mary Magdalene with Mary of Bethany and the unnamed "sinful woman" was still a major controversy in the years leading up to the Reformation, and some Protestant leaders rejected it.
+The identification of Mary Magdalene with Mary of Bethany and the unnamed "sinful woman" was a major controversy in the years leading up to the Reformation, and some Protestant leaders rejected it.
 During the Counter-Reformation, the Catholic Church emphasized Mary Magdalene as a symbol of penance.
 In 1969, Pope Paul VI removed the identification of Mary Magdalene with Mary of Bethany and the "sinful woman" from the General Roman Calendar, but the view of her as a former prostitute has persisted in popular culture.

 Early Middle Ages

 Ascension of Mary Magdalene by Tilman Riemenschneider (1490–1492).

 A depiction of Mary Magdalene with thick body hair.